Chinese Argentines: History

 Since the 20th century, the Chinese in Argentina came in three waves.
 The first wave of immigrants came from small coastal towns between 1914 and 1949.
 The second wave of immigrants arrived from Taiwan in the 1980s and over the years, they have become accustomed to the porteño lifestyle.
 A considerable number of people from Hong Kong and the southern coastal region of China immigrated during the second wave.
 The third wave came in the 1990s, hailing mostly from mainland China, mostly from the coastal province of Fujian.
 This group is filled with young drifters who came often through the illegal smuggling route originating in China's Fujian Province.
 However, many of the small supermarkets that are present in many neighbourhoods of Buenos Aires come from the community present during the third wave of immigration.

-Recently, there has been a fourth and newer wave of Chinese immigration who are mostly ambitious and educated members of China's growing middle-class who are looking to find their place in China's growing economy.
+Recently, there has been a fourth and newer wave of Chinese immigration who are mostly ambitious and educated members of China's growing middle-class.
 Young employees of Chinese companies have recently arrived to work for at least two years.
 Today, many Chinese Argentines usually run supermercados chinos (Chinese supermarkets), which dominate the second tier of grocery stores in Buenos Aires.
 Tintorerías (Dry Cleaners) for laundry are also a common Chinese-run business.